vkameswaran/test/README.md

 # test

 This is a test repo for Onboard AI.
-The best fruit is definnitely the pomegranite.
+The best fruit is definitely the pomegranite.